 The qualitative model is a simple forecast that uses judgment to predict future events.
 Qualitative models can forecast consumer behaviour, market trends, and supply and demand in the short term.
 These models are based on expert opinion or instinct and rely on human judgment.
 The results of these models will not be precise, but they can provide helpful insight into what may happen in the future.

 Quantitative models use mathematical formulas to predict future outcomes.
 Unlike qualitative models, quantitative models are precise and accurate because they use data from previous years to predict future results.
 The results from quantitative models can be used to determine probabilities of different outcomes occurring in certain situations.
 Quantitative models vary depending on whether they are based on past data or current information from current events happening in the present time.

 General business forecasting:

 This type of business forecast aims to figure out the overall market climate.
 Several types of businesses and industries use general business forecasts to determine the business climate for a future date.

 The goal of financial forecasting is to gain a clear understanding of your company's future.
-As part of the analysis, assets, and liabilities are weighed, accounts payable and receivable are calculated, operating costs are assessed, and the capital structure and cash flow are assessed.
+As part of the analysis, assets and liabilities are weighed, accounts payable and receivable are calculated, operating costs are assessed, and the capital structure and cash flow are assessed.

 Based on sales data, a sales forecast estimates future sales, whether overall or of a specific product or service.
-Forecasting sales allow you to plan for the future regarding labor, resources, cash flow, inventories, and investment capital.
+Forecasting sales allow you to plan for the future regarding labour, resources, cash flow, inventories, and investment capital.

 A capital forecast is based on projections for future assets and liabilities and expectations about the number of liquid funds available.